 6.25.
 Manual operator action shall be sufficiently reliable to bring the process to a safe state provided that:

-- (a) Adequate time is available for the operator to take actions for safety; - (b) The information available has been suitably processed and presented; - (c) The diagnosis is simple and the necessary action is clearly specified; - (d) The demands imposed on the operator are not excessive.
+- (a) Adequate time is available for the operator to take actions for safety. - (b) The information available has been suitably processed and presented.